Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 One idea which [@sundrycode](https://github.com/sundrycode) and a few others suggested, was to post timelapse videos captured with Velocity Lapse to inspire others to create their own.
 The thought was that maybe if the videos got popular enough, they would promote the app on their own.
 They also serve as real-life examples of what can be created with the app.

 So, I created a [Youtube channel](https://www.youtube.com/channel/UCenuOeODNjdVohMTvKv15fQ) and began posting time lapse videos there.
-(I also created an [Instagram account](https://www.instagram.com/velocitylapseapp/) but it still sits there for months, unused...)
+I also created an [Instagram account](https://www.instagram.com/velocitylapseapp/) but it sat there unused for a few months, until I got around to making content to post there.

 In addition, I did quite a bit of posting on Reddit, replying to posts looking for a time lapse app.
 While it certainly is self-promotion, since the person was asking for time lapse apps and those viewing the post were likely looking for one too, it was a good way to get some first users and help them find something they can use to reliably create time lapse videos.